Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Extended SSC model of MT- single kt attachment for N 1

+We study the collective strength and stability of this attachment formed by a bundle of parallel MTs by computer simulation of molecular force spectroscopy under both force-clamp and force-ramp conditions.
+To our knowledge, no experimental data are available at present to make direct comparison with the predictions of the general model ($N > 1$) analyzed in this section.
+However, very recent experimental breakthroughs \cite{weir16} suggest that both force-clamp and force-ramp experiments with reconstituted mammalian kinetochores {\it in-vitro} may become possible in near future.

 In this extended SSC model at any arbitrary instant of time $t$, a single kt is attached to $n(t)$ ($1 \leq n(t) \leq N$) parallel MTs, each through its respective coupler, where $N$ is the maximum number of MTs that can attach to the kt simultaneously.
 For simplicity, all the couplers are assumed to have identical length $L$.
 The MTs are not directly coupled by any lateral bond (transverse to their axis).
 Instead, all the collective effects arise from their indirect coupling via the kinetochore to which $n(t)$ MTs are attached.
 The physically motivated assumption of the model, which couple their kinetics is that at any instant of time $t$, the externally applied load tension $F$ is shared equally among the $n(t)$ MTs that are attached to the kt at that instant through their respective couplers, i.e., $F/n(t)$.
-This assumption indicates that the forced detachment of one MT from the kt can increase the likelihood of that of the surviving ones through re-distribution of the load force $F$.

 We consider two possible scenarios for the rupture of a joint formed by a kt initially with multiple MTs.
-In the first, once a MT detaches, its re-attachment to the same kt is not allowed.
-Number of MT $ N $ attached with kt varies irreversibly as
+In the {\it first}, once a MT detaches, its re-attachment to the same kt is not allowed.
+Number of MTs attached with kt, starting from the initial maximum value $N$, varies irreversibly as

-In the second scenario, once a MT detaches it can reattach again to the same kt and can grow inside the coupler because of its polymerization.
-So, in this case, the number of MT $ N $ attached to the kt varies reversibly as
+In the {\it second} scenario, once a MT detaches it can reattach again to the same kt and can grow inside the coupler because of its polymerization.
+So, in this case, the number of MTs attached to the kt varies reversibly as